GouravSittam/DevTinder/README.md

 ## 📞 Contact

-For questions, suggestions, or support, open an issue or contact [Abhinandan Sah](https://github.com/Abhinandan-Sah).
+For questions, suggestions, or support, open an issue or contact [Gourav Chaudhary](https://github.com/GouravSittam).

 ---

 ## 📃 License By

-This project is licensed by Abhinandan Sah
+This project is licensed by Gourav Chaudhary